-Blocked Fuel Line on Your Lawn Boy Mower
+Blocked Fuel Line

 Dirt and deposits formed from running old fuel can cause a blockage in the fuel line.
 Check the fuel line by stopping your fuel flow using the fuel shut-off valve.
 If your Lawn Boy mower doesn’t have a valve, crimp your fuel line to stop flow using pinch pliers.